Shielding Effectiveness Testing

 - Low frequency screens and near field measurements

-- Shielding Consultancy and Research
+- Shielding advice, guidance and research

 - Electromagnetic (EM) Modelling